What is Endodontic Treatment?

 Endodontic treatment is often referred to as root canal treatment.
 The treatment is a modern day treatment that aims to save infected or damaged teeth that many years ago would have had to be removed.
 Endodontic treatment is an important way of saving precious teeth and protecting your smile.

-Why Do I Need Endodontic Treatment?
+Why Do I Need Endodontic Treatment in Essex?

 Endodontic therapy or root canal therapy is required when the pulp (which contains the blood supply to a tooth which keeps it alive) becomes infected or damaged.